Safe intown taxi cab

 Intercity VIP Bus

-Si-o-se-pol bridge from the Safavid era have become a masterpiece in Iranian architecture.
+Si-o-se-pol Bridge as a Tourist Attraction from the Safavid era have become a masterpiece in Iranian architecture.
 For over 400 years, this bridge has exhibited its beauties and stands in its place.
 The bridge is named the longest bridge in Zayandeh Rood.

 The Si-o-se-pol bridge that connects Charbagh Abbasi to the upper Chaharbagh has 40 springs in the past, but today there are more than thirty-three springs left, and the rest are blocked.
 The bridge is 295 meters long and 75/13 meters wide and is one of the first works that Shah Abbas ordered to make.